 On average, students at West Belden answered 141 standards-aligned questions per month.

-Compared to other partnered Distinctive Schools campuses using Prodigy, students at West Belden mastered more math skills.
+Compared to other Distinctive Schools campuses using Prodigy, students at West Belden mastered more math skills.

 More data for personalized learning